 The family cider business began when Bob and Yanique Purman bought land on Washington Island in 2005 and planted dwarf apple trees.
 The operation has steadily grown since, and they produce some mouthwatering cider.

 The ciders won four silver medals in the 2023 Great Lakes International Cider & Perry Competition.
-The flavor selection is vast and includes apple, pear, and oak-aged classic, reserve, and specialty ciders.
-Apple varietals are similar to those in Normandy, France, so the ciders taste much like wine.
+The vast flavor selection includes apple, pear, and oak-aged classic, reserve, and specialty ciders.
+Apple varietals are similar to those in Normandy, France, so the ciders taste like wine.

-The Door County Peninsula is famous for its Montmorency cherries, so I recommend you try the cherry-apple cider.
+The Door County Peninsula is famous for its Montmorency cherries, so I recommend the cherry-apple cider.

 30. Rock Out to Live Music

-I can find live music during all seasons in Door County, but it is more available during summer because of a plethora of outdoor concert events.
+I can find live music during all seasons in Door County, but it is more available during summer because of many outdoor concert events.
 The county offers opportunities across many genres.